Cinque Terre in One Day: A Relaxed, Fun Itinerary from a First-Time Visitor

-You’re planning out your European vacation, then realize you’ve only allotted two days for a visit to the UNESCO World Heritage Site Cinque Terre!
+You’re planning out your European vacation, then realize you’ve only allotted one day for a visit to the UNESCO World Heritage Site Cinque Terre!
 What will you do?
 What WILL you do?
 Have no fear; Sojourns With Sue is here!

 Riomaggiore